The variance of a general class of multiplicative functions in short intervals: Proof of Proposition and Proposition

-Denoting $d:= (d_1, d_2)$ and writing $d_1=e_1d$, $d_2=e_2d$, we have $(e_1, e_2)=1$.
-By this change of variables, the main term of above expression can be simplified and reduce to $c_{h, k}(H)$, which is the main term of this proposition (see \eqref{C_h,k}).
-Hence, appealing to Lemma~\ref{newlem1} and Lemma \ref{E(H)} completes the proof. \end{proof}
+Introducing the variable $d$ as $d:= (d_1, d_2)$ and writing $d_1=e_1 d$, $d_2=e_2 d$, we have $(e_1, e_2)=1$.
+With this change of variables, we can simplify and reduce the main term of the above expression to $c_{h, k}(H)$, which is the main term of this proposition (see eq. \eqref{C_h,k}).
+Finally, Lemmas~\ref{newlem1} and \ref{E(H)} complete the proof of the proposition. \end{proof}